 • Conducting Zoom meetings for clubs

-• E-bulletin “QTC-Lite” sent to 125 clubs every fortnight with important news and updates
+• E-bulletin “QTC-Lite” sent to ore than 500 subscribers and 125 clubs every month with important news and updates

 QRM Guru website